18F/django-uswds-forms/docs/quickstart.rst

 Getting started
 ~~~~~~~~~~~~~~~

-One way to get started is by visiting the `example gallery
+One way to get started is by visiting the example gallery.
+It contains
-<https://django-uswds-forms.app.cloud.gov/>`_.
-It contains a number
-of examples in increasing complexity.
+a number of examples in increasing complexity.
 Each example can be tinkered
 with, and you can also easily view its Python and Django template source
 code.